 Dennis spent over a decade, until early 2013, as a principal advisor to multiple Chairmen, a Ranking Member, and other Members of the House Foreign Affairs Committee on issues relating to the Asia Pacific region, Peace Corps and Consular Affairs.

-Prior to his Congressional service, Dennis had a career in the Foreign Service than spanned close to three decades and where he covered multiple issues.
+Before his Congressional service, Dennis had a career in the Foreign Service that spanned close to three decades and covered multiple issues.
 He was an Analyst for United Nations issues, Office of Global Issues, Bureau of Intelligence and Research, Department of State, Washington, D.C.; Nonimmigrant Visa Unit Chief, Consular Section, U.S. Embassy, Beijing, China, where he supervised approximately ten American and twenty Chinese national employees; and Unit Chief of External Political Affairs, Political Section, U.S. Embassy, Beijing, China.

 Dennis was an unofficial U.S. Government observer in September 1996 to the United Nations Development Program (UNDP)-sponsored investment seminar in the Free Economic Trade Zone (FETZ) of the Democratic People’s Republic of Korea (North Korea), Rajin-Sonbong, DPRK; served as U.S. Embassy coordinator for the Fourth United Nations Conference on Women held in Beijing, August – September 1995; and was responsible for documenting for the U.S. Embassy the first Summit Meeting between President William J. Clinton and Republic of Korea President Kim Young Sam, the Blue House, Seoul, Korea in 1993.